 Students who are on academic suspension may not use courses taken at another institution during the period of suspension, for credit towards a Science degree at the University of Manitoba.

 If a student has intentions to return to the Faculty of Science following a 1-year suspension, the student will be required to contact a Faculty of Science academic advisor before returning.

-Upon return from a 1-year suspension, a student will resume studies on probation.
+Upon return from a 1-year suspension, a student will resume studies On Probation.
 The student will be required to meet the requirements outlined above for students on probation.
-Specifically, failure to achieve a minimum TGPA of 2.0 will result in a second suspension for a duration of 5 years.
+Failure to achieve a minimum TGPA of 2.0 will result in an assessment of Required to Withdraw.

-- Resume Studies – A student choosing this option will keep all previously completed coursework and their DGPA will remain the same, thus the student will be continuing on probation.
-A student who chooses this option must meet all the requirements of a student on probation, as outlined above.
-Failure to meet these requirements will result in another 5-year suspension.
+- Resume Studies – A student choosing this option will keep all previously completed coursework and their DGPA will remain the same, thus the student will be continuing On Probation.
+A student who chooses this option must meet all the requirements of a student On Probation, as outlined above.
+Failure to meet these requirements will result in a Required to Withdraw assessment.

 - Start Afresh – A student choosing this option may request to bring in up to 30 credit hours of previously completed course work in which they have achieved a “C” or better.
 Students in this situation will only have the courses which they choose to use as part of their “Start Afresh” as part of their DGPA and will be assigned an initial assessment of Minimum Met.
 A student who chooses this option will be subject to the academic assessment regulations outlined above.

 In either case, this does not mean that the previous coursework will be removed from the student history or transcript.